Is an MBA Good for the Future?

 • The employability gap: TeamLease data shows that only 51% of India's youth are currently considered employable—not because of a lack of education, but because of a mismatch between the education available and the skills the economy requires.

-Why the Future of MBA Will Not Be Generic?
+Why Will the Future of MBA Not Be Generic?

 From Generalist to Specialist